Self-portrait, wearing a Feathered Bonnet

-Oil painting on poplar panel, Self-portrait, wearing a White Feathered Bonnet by Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669) (and studio?), signed and dated, at the lower right background: Rembrant / f (followed by three dots in a triangular pattern) 1635.
-A half-length portrait of the artist with a white feathered bonnet.
-He is also wearing a sumptuously embroidered velvet cloak, a gorget (metal neckband) and gold chains.
+Oil painting on poplar panel, Self-portrait, wearing a Feathered Bonnet by Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), signed and dated, at the lower right background: Rembrant / f (followed by three dots in a triangular pattern) 1635.
+A half-length portrait of the artist with a white and golden feathered bonnet.
+He is also wearing a sumptuously embroidered velvet cloak, a gorget (metal neckband) and gold chains from which is suspended a medallion, seemingly fashioned from a Spanish doubloon or real.
 His jewelled beret has elegant golden and white plumes, attached theatrically in the centre with a large gem.
 He is standing in a starkly-lit studio and his shadow with the feathers is playfully depicted on the wall behind.
 The portrait was painted in 1635, after the artist had settled in Amsterdam from his native Leiden and had married Saskia van Uylenburgh, cousin of his art-dealer friend.

 Buckland Abbey (given from the estate of Edna, Lady Samuel of Wych Cross (1918-2008) to the National Trust in 2010)

 Verso: White exhibition label: Kunstmuseum Luzern 1948 Meisterwerke aus den Sammlungen des Fursten von Liechtenstein Katalog Nr.
 104 Verso: In black ink: 1635 and more crossed out with blue chalk across Verso: White label, maekedin blue in: 84 corresponds to its inventory number when it was in the Galerie Liechtenstein in Vienna and stamp